netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 ### kube-proxy

-The **k8s kube-proxy** section displays metrics about the network proxy that runs on each node in your Kubernetes cluster. kube-proxy allows for pods to communicate with each other and accept sessions from outside your cluster, and its metrics are collected by the [kube-proxy collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/k8s_kubeproxy).
+The **k8s kube-proxy** section displays metrics about the network proxy that runs on each node in your Kubernetes cluster. kube-proxy lets pods communicate with each other and accept sessions from outside your cluster.
+Its metrics are collected by the [kube-proxy collector](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/k8s_kubeproxy).

 With Netdata, you can monitor how often your k8s proxies are syncing proxy rules between nodes.
 Dramatic changes in